diskmanti/zero/README.md

 This development environment requires the following on the host machine (i.e. your MacBook or PC):

+  - Virtualbox (VMware Fusion or VMware Workstation are supported with plugin)
   - Vagrant
   - Vagrant Plugins
   - Optional:  Create VM definitions in `Vagrantfile`.